-- Assume you are going to need assisted living at some point of your life and make plans on how you want to receive that care.
+It’s safe to assume you are going to need assisted living at some point in your life, and you should make plans for how you want to receive that care.

 There is an entire process for how to choose a retirement community.
-I encourage you to start this process when you are in your 60s.
-The waiting lists are long at many communities.
+I encourage you to start this process when you are in your 60s, as the waiting lists are long at many communities.

 When you are creating your list of options, look beyond the marketing materials and review the finances of the organization.
 The organization’s website is a good place to start your research.
-Then, for those you gravitate toward, take a complete tour of the community to make sure you see all the levels of care in the community and that they meet your expectations and needs.
+Then, for those you gravitate toward, take a complete tour of the community to make sure you see all the levels of care in the community and ensure that they meet your expectations and needs.

-- Tax planning can play a role in the CCRC decision process.
+Lastly, tax planning can play an important role in the CCRC decision process.
 Depending on your individual situation, you may be able to make some significant tax planning decisions as part of your move into a CCRC.
 Your Parsec advisor can review those scenarios with you.

-For more information on CCRCs I encourage you to listen to this podcast where our Co-Director of Tax Services Larry Harris spoke with Kathy Foster from Asheville’s Deerfield Episcopal Retirement Community: soundcloud.com/parsec-financial/ccrc.
+For more information on CCRCs, I recommend this podcast where our Co-Director of Tax Services Larry Harris spoke with Kathy Foster from Asheville’s Deerfield Episcopal Retirement Community: soundcloud.com/parsec-financial/ccrc.

 As you consider all this information, talk with your Parsec advisor.
 They can help you evaluate retirement living options and develop a plan around your individual goals.